Market data tools for

 Connect in a few lines.

-CrewAI supports MCP tool servers via MCPServerAdapter.
-Point it at TickerDB's remote MCP server, get the tools, and assign them to your agents.
+CrewAI supports MCP tool servers via MCPServerHTTP.
+Point it at TickerDB's remote MCP server and attach it to your crew.

 Give your crew market expertise.